cschnaars/FEC-Scraper-Toolbox/README.md

     directory.

 ### About the Master Files
-The FEC recreates the master files every Sunday evening, overwriting the master files posted the week before.
+The FEC recreates three of the master files daily and the remaining master every Sunday evening.
+Each time the files are generated, they overwrite the previously posted files.
 The archive filenames include a two-digit year to identify the election cycle, but the files housed in those archives often do not.
 For that reason, this module appends a two-digit election cycle to extracted filenames that do not include a year reference.